-With businesses across sectors increasingly turning to software-defined networking (SDN) to boost network performance and efficiencies, it is critical for decision-makers to understand what the transition requires.
-Moreover, there are key questions that need to be explored upfront with potential SDN vendors and service providers.
+With businesses across sectors increasingly turning to software-defined networking (SDN) to boost network performance and efficiencies, decision-makers must understand what the transition requires.
+Moreover, there are key questions that need to be explored upfront with potential software-defined networking vendors and service providers.

 Without doubt, adopting SDN has major benefits – chief among them being vastly improved scalability, increased control, and agility.
-Today, SDN is able to provide the flexibility that can accommodate dynamic network environments that are ever-changing and complex.
+Today, software-defined networking can provide the flexibility that can accommodate dynamic network environments that are ever-changing and complex.

 With successful migration to SDN solutions, however, visibility and control is centralised and always available.
 Arguably, the elements of increased visibility and greater control are becoming imperative for businesses in today’s fast-paced and digitally driven ecosystem.